Yeh Rishta Kya Kehlata Hai: Akshara & Shubham’s Cases Reopened; Anmol & Mansi To Take Extreme Step!

 Akshara & Shubham’s Cases Get Reopened

-According to a spoiler, Mansi gets insulted by Singhanias as they will blame her for Akasha's death.
+According to a spoiler, Mansi gets insulted by Singhanias as they will blame her for Akshara's death.
 This will leave her shocked.
 On the other hand, Goenkas will blame Naira for Shubham's death.
 While Naira gets acquitted for Shubham's death, Mansi will be held guilty for Akshara's murder.

 Singhanias & Goenkas Reject Anmol & Mansi's Alliance

 Because of the messy situation, Singhanias and Goenkas reject Anmol and Mansi's alliance.
 The couple is shattered as Kartik and Naira also do not help them.
-They are left with no hopes.
+They are left with no hope.

-Anmol and Mansi Decide To Commit Suicide!
+Anmol & Mansi Decide To Commit Suicide!

 Some spoilers also suggest that Anmol and Mansi decide to end their lives as they can't live together.
 Kartik and Naira find their suicide notes and are shocked.
 They decide to save them and promise them that they shall convince the family for the marriage!